nikomatsakis/rustconf-2021/content/index.md

 Y'all rock too.

 .citation[
   I couldn't fit all the people who worked on these features on this slide, so I tried to select the folks who did the most work specifically related to the Edition.
 Hopefully I didn't forget anyone! 💜
 ]

+???

+There's a lot more in the edition I don't have time to talk about, but I did want to say a big Thank You to all the people who've been working on it.

 ---